datahubio/blog/Markdowndb-features.md

 ## Introduction

 MarkdownDB continues to evolve, introducing new features to enhance the management of Markdown files.
 In this blog post, we're thrilled to present three exciting features: export to JSON files, task extraction, and computed fields.
-MarkdownDB continues to evolve, introducing new features to enhance the management of Markdown files.
-In this blog post, we're thrilled to present three exciting features: export to JSON files, task extraction, and computed fields.

 ## Export to JSON files 📤